RamVasuthevan/Personal-Website/website/_posts/2024-01-30-Python-Counter-Zeros.md

 > print(c1 - c2)  # Counter({1: 1})
 > ```

-But when you use counter.subtract(), you are left with keys which value zero:
+But when you use Counter.subtract(), you are left with keys which value zero:

 > ```python
 > c1 = Counter([0, 1, 1, 2, 2, 2])